sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 # Task 3: Secure Score

-### What is a Secure Score?
-- It helps you understand your current security situation.
-- It helps you improve your security situation by giving recommendations.
+In this task, you will explore through Secure Score which helps you understand your current security situation and also helps you to understand the security situation by giving recommendations.
-- A secure score is a way to achieve your goal: the higher the score, the lower the risk level.

-### Access and track your secure score

 1. Search **Microsoft Defender for Cloud (1)** and Select **Microsoft Defender for Cloud (2)**.